nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](diagrams/AddRecipe.png)

+> **Note**: The lifeline for `AddRecipeComand` should end at the destroy marker (X).
+However, due to a limitation of PlantUML, the lifelines reach the end of diagram.

  `Recipe` checks if an ingredient exists in the `Ingredient Repository` before adding the ingredient into the `Recipe`.
 If it doesn't exist, `Recipe` adds the ingredient into the `Ingredient Repository` without any quantity and expiry date,